Education Workshops Internships

 • Strengthen job finding prospects and provide job finding assistance/reference for Nebraska based bio-Industry

-• Include out of state students in selection process instead of Nebraska students only
+• Include out-of-state and international students in selection process instead of Nebraska students only

 • Working with the students' geography to find the best fit